By Patricia Farrell-McLaughlin, MSW, LCSW-C

 - Write, email, or phone even if your student doesn’t always respond.
 Even if they act like they don’t care or need to hear from you, most students love the contact.
 Care packages are always appreciated.

 - Do not be surprised by the “everything is going wrong” call.
 You may get one of these calls during the first semester.
 Let your student rant and vent.
 You may not feel better, but they will.
-Then encourage them to think about who on campus he or she might talk with for support.
+Then encourage them to think about who on campus they might talk with for support.
 Remember that students grow in confidence and competence when they do the problem solving themselves.

 - Be interested in their work, their professors, and their new friends.